a1shuvo/todolist/Readme.md

-# ToDo List v1
+# ToDo List
-> This is a simple Todo List app using Express JS and EJS for templating.
+> A Todo List app using Express JS, EJS for templating and MongoDB for database.

 ## Tecnologies Used
 * _HTML_